priteshrnandgaonkar/CardsStack/README.md

 ```

-In order to change the state of the cards programatically you can use
+In order to change the state of the cards programatically you can use.

 ``` swift
 public func changeCardsPosition(to position: CardsPosition) {

 ```

-You can checkout the example and play around with it to get hang of the API's
+You can checkout the example in the project and play around with it to get hang of the API's.

+You can also find the [example](https://github.com/priteshrnandgaonkar/CardsStackExample) with CardsStack imported through Carthage.

 ## TODO
 - [x] Carthage Support